-Customers are the lifeblood of any small business.
+Customers are the lifeblood of any small business!

-“Of course, every owner knows that!” you say.
+But, of course, every owner knows that.

-To be viable long term, every small business owner must remember that satisfied and engaged customers are the key to their future.
+To be viable long-term, every small business owner must remember that satisfied and engaged customers are the key to their future.
 Here are three reasons why.

-1. Customers Supply the Revenue.
+1. Customers supply the revenue.

-Without customers spending money on your products and services you have no business.
+Without customers spending money on your products and services, you have no business.

-2. Customers are Ambassadors.
+2. Customers are ambassadors.

-3. Customers are a source of Feedback.
+3. Customers are a source of feedback.

 Creating a culture that focuses on customers begins with the owner and flows to the employees.
 Take a moment to examine the customer culture in your business.
 Unsure how to do it?
 Ask your customers.